shkschneider/git_scripts/DOCUMENTATION.md

 commit
 ------

 Records changes in the (local) history.
 From Index to Staging Area.
-Omits Wording Directory.
+Omits Workspace.
 `-a` adds all files known to Index.
 `--ammend` rewrite the last commit.
 Destructive as it replaces the HEAD commit with a new one.